hillsmm/DSProjects/2_README.md

-## 2: Predicting Failing Sensors for windmill turbines.
+## 2: Predicting Failing Sensors for Windmill Turbines.

 ## Overview:
 "ReneWind" is a company looking to improve their process flow involving the failure of wind turbines via sensors on the turbines.